 The fundamental difference can be summed up as follows

-Therefore: Especially the point “Customer reviews = truth” is critical.
-If 50 customers write in their reviews that your “beige” blanket actually looks “yellow,” COSMO will internally categorize the product as “yellow,” regardless of what’s in the listing.
+So: The especially critical point is “customer reviews = truth”: If 50 customers write in their reviews that your “beige” blanket actually looks “yellow,” COSMO will internally categorize the product as “yellow,” regardless of what the listing says.
 Customer perception overrides seller information.

-Let’s suppose a customer searches for “Gift for grandma’s 80th birthday.”
+Let’s suppose a customer searches for “gift for grandma’s 80th birthday.”
 What happens?

 COSMO algorithm: Understands the context and connects:

-80-year-old person = possibly limited mobility, vision
+80-year-old person = possibly limited mobility, eyesight

 Gift = emotionally valuable, not just functional

-Grandma = female, likely traditional interests
+Grandma = female, probably traditional interests

 Result: COSMO recommends a personalized photo book with large print, a cozy cashmere blanket, or a digital photo frame that is easy to use.
-None of these products contains the search term “grandma 80 gift.”
+None of these products contains the search keyword “grandma 80 gift.”

-Five Warning Signs Your Listing Isn’t Rufus-Ready
+Five Warning Signs Your Listing Is Not Rufus-ready

 Based on the analysis of hundreds of listings, we keep seeing the same patterns in products that are not recommended by Rufus: